Introduction to AI-Powered Search| Hitchhikers Platform

 Query Rules - Administrators can set custom rules so that when certain search criteria is present, it should trigger a particular action in the search results.
 For example, you can set a rule if the query contains a certain keyword, that a particular blog post entity be boosted in search.

 Experience Training - Experience Training allows administrators to train our search algorithm by providing feedback on its predictions.
 While our algorithms are extremely accurate and getting smarter by the day, no algorithm can be perfect.
 Occasionally the results surfaced will not be the results you had in mind.
-With your input on a specific search term, you can fix that query instantly and help Answers improve the relevancy of results over time.
+With your input on a specific search term, you can fix that query instantly and help Search improve the relevancy of results over time.

 Yext’s Five Categories of Search